MihalisW/open_corporates_querying/README.md

 _Handling of API rate limiting_:

 As the time limits are quite long (the lowest limit is a day) I took the simple approach of simply counting the calls I made.
-You can see my implimentation between lines 107 and 126 of `open_corporates_querying.py`.
+You can see my implementation between lines 107 and 126 of `open_corporates_querying.py`.
 ```python
                 # In terms of rate limitting by time, I'm just assuming that
                 # making 50 calls is not going take longer than 24 hours and